weyoss/redis-smq/docs/priority-queues.md

 Starting with version 3.3.0, reliable priority queues are supported.

-By default, messages are produced and consumed from a `LIFO queue`.
+By default, messages are produced and consumed to/from a `LIFO queue`.
 In a `LIFO queue` newer queue messages are always delivered first, before earlier messages.

 `LIFO queues` use [brpoplpush](https://redis.io/commands/brpoplpush) which blocks the connection to the Redis server until a message is received.